 said Indians shall have, and do hereby reserve to themselves, the right to go upon any portion of the lands hereby conveyed so long as the same shall remain public lands of the United States, and to cut and remove therefrom wood and timber for agency and school purposes, and for their personal uses for houses, fences and all other domestic purposes: And provided further, That the said Indians hereby reserve and retain the right to hunt upon said lands and to fish in the streams thereof so long as the same shall remain public lands of the United States under and in accordance with the provisions of the game and fish laws of the State of Montana.

 It certainly seems that such would be the case.
-However, in a case that came before a US District Court in 1932, the court issued a ruling that the designation of the land as a national park extinguished the rights specified under the 1895 Agreement.
+However, in a case that came before a U S District Court in 1932, the court issued a ruling that the designation of the land as a national park extinguished the rights specified under the 1895 Agreement.
 The court concluded that the land in question ceased to be “public land” once it became a national park and was no longer “subject to sale or other disposal under general law.”
 The court also claimed that, “The Blackfeet had failed to establish the extent to which they used the reserved privileges from 1895 to 1910” and had therefore forfeited these rights.

 Two subsequent court decisions have left the situation open to dispute and interpretation.
 In 1973, Judge Donald Kipp upheld the right of Blackfeet tribal members to enter the park for free.
 In a subsequent suit, he denied three tribal members the right to fire a gun, fish in a closed area, or cut a limb from a tree citing the 1932 decision in his ruling.
 (Charles used this right of free access to bring the entire bus into the park.)

-Halfway to the barely seen sun and mountains
+Halfway to the barely seen sun and mountains.

-Chasing the legend of Wild Goose Island
+Chasing the legend of Wild Goose Island.

 Among the first places we stopped on our way to Logan Pass was the viewpoint for Wild Goose Island.
 According to Wikipedia, although the island rises merely 14 feet above the lake’s surface and “is dwarfed by the lake and surrounding mountains,” it is nevertheless “one of the most frequently photographed locations along the Going to the Sun Road.”

-A Montana Legend
+A Montana Legend.

-In the middle of St. Mary Lake in Glacier National Park is a small island halfway between two shores.
+In the middle of Saint Mary Lake in Glacier National Park is a small island halfway between two shores.
 Many moons ago now, there were two tribes living on either side of the lake.
 While there was no direct warfare between them, the two tribes avoided one another and had no dealings one with the other.

 All this changed one day when a handsome warrior on the near shore saw a lovely maiden from the other tribe swimming toward the small island in the middle of the lake.
 He was instantly smitten by her beauty and leapt into the lake to swim to the island himself.
 They met on the shore of the little islet, and the maiden was as taken with the warrior as he was with her.
 They talked for hours, and by the end of their conversation, they were betrothed.
 After extracting a promise from his beloved that she would faithfully meet him at the island on the morrow, the warrior swam home to his tribe, and she returned to hers.